Desiree Ellis: No unhappy player at Banyana

 In France, Ellis mostly preferred less-experienced troops such Kholosa Biyana and Amanda Mthandi in the positions usually played by Smeda and Seoposenwe.

-She also shared thecriteria she uses when selecting her XI, highlighting that no player is automatically promised a place at the national team.
+She also shared the criteria she used when selecting her XI, highlighting that no player was automatically promised a place at the national team.

-"We also have to manage if players do not perform on the day, you have to manage that as well and hopefully try somebody else who can play in that position," said Ellis.
+"We also have to manage if players do not perform on the day, you have to manage that as well and hopefully try somebody else who can play in that position," Ellis said.